ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Is Tri-County Community College's Tuition Different for International Students?

-•Tri County Community College-specific scholarships
+•Tri-County Community College-specific scholarships

 Tri-County Community College Room, Board, Fees, and More

-House and Food Costs at Tri County Community College
+House and Food Costs at Tri-County Community College

-Board costs vary based on on the numnber of meals you intend to eat on-campus
+Meal-plan costs can depend on the number of meals you intend to eat on-campus

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The real cost of books depends on the courses you take and what kinds of books and materials they require.
-To save money, many students choose to use books from the library or buy used textbooks and materials.
+The actual cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
+To save money, many students choose to use books from the library or buy books from students who have already taken the course.

-Annual Fees
+Yearly Fees

-Most schools charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

 Other Costs

-What will the cost of attending Tri County Community College be?
+What will the cost of attending Tri-County Community College be?
 Here is a breakdown of tuition and expenses.

-2022 Total Tuition and Expenses
+2023 Total Tuition and Expenses

 In-state Tuition $2,304